duncanlauu/MineSweepers-Major-Group-Project/testing.md

 #### Selenium
 To complement Jest Frontend testing as well as to replace some manual testing we used Selenium to test the frontend functionality.
-Since this testing is done from backend we are able to check for changes in the database after executing actions on the frontend.
+Because this testing is done from backend we are able to check for changes in the database after executing actions on the frontend.
 At the time of writing we have 87 tests (all passing).

 You can run the tests by running: